XavierBerger/RPi-Monitor/docs/source/25_addons.rst

             security of your images.
 You should use the capacity of hawkeye to restrict the access to the image using a login and a password.

-            .. seealso:: You can also have a look to `Authentication and secure access to RPi-Monitor<34_authentication.html>`_.
+            .. seealso:: You can also have a look to `Authentication and secure access to RPi-Monitor <34_autentication.html>`_.

 Example Addon
 -------------